Amriksinghkis/react-native-redux/ReadMe.md

 This is a example repo for showing how to use Redux with React Native.
 Everything that is important to understanding the redux setup / flow can be found in the app directory.
-This example makes stroe the places name.Display and remove the places names.
+This example makes stroe the places name.
+Display list of places name and remove the place name one by one.

 *Installation*